-The Ontario First Nation Special Education Working Group (OFNSEWG), a joint technical and advisory body of the Chiefs of Ontario and Indian Affairs, is mandated by the First Nations Education Coordination Unit (FNECU) to provide recommendations on issues and specific strategies for political review and/or approval for action.
-The report highlights the issues arising from
+The Ontario First Nation Special Education Working Group (OFNSEWG) is a joint technical and advisory body of the Chiefs of Ontario and Indian Affairs established in 2005.
+The OFNSEWG is mandated by the First Nations Education Coordination Unit (FNECU) to provide recommendations on issues and specific strategies for political review and/or approval for action.
+OFNSEWG membership includes representation from:

 - Association of Iroquois and Allied Indians (AIAI)

 - Indigenous and Northern Affairs Canada Ontario Region